abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 We established that value-level arrows correspond *to morphisms*.

 But what about *type-level arrows* (AKA polymorphic types)?
-What do they correspond to
+What do they correspond to?

 We will get on with this in the next chapter!

 ## Curry-Howard-Lambek correspondence

-Before we close this off, let's think about the following: why are Lambda Calculus and Intuitionistic logic both correspond by the same type of categories --- Cartesian Closed.
+Before we close this off, let's think about the following: why do Lambda Calculus and Intuitionistic logic correspond to almost the same type of categories --- Cartesian Closed.

 To understand, we look into the correspondence between logics and categories that we studied in the previous chapter.

-> The logical system of intuitionistic logic can be seen as a Cartesian Closed Category---the "and" and "or" operations are the product/coproducts, the values "True" and "False" are the initial/terminal objects and the implication operation is the exponential object.
 {: .theorem}

+> The logical system of intuitionistic logic can be seen as a Bicartesian Closed Category---the "and" and "or" operations are the product/coproducts, the values "True" and "False" are the initial/terminal objects and the implication operation is the exponential object.

+This is almost the exact same definition that we now have about types (the only difference is that Lambda Calculus can work without coproducts and an initial object, so it's a Cartesian Closed category, whereas Intuitionistic logic needs those, so it's *Bi*cartesian).

-But this is the exact same definition that we now have about types!
-So, actually the similarities between Intuitionistic Logic and Lambda Calculus don't end with both of them being "categorical".
-They are actually one and the same thing: Logical propositions can be viewed are *types*.
-And a proof of a given proposition is nothing but a value of the corresponding type.
+This means that the similarities between Intuitionistic Logic and Lambda Calculus don't end with both of them being "categorical".
+They are actually one and the same thing:

+- Logical propositions can be viewed as *types*.
+- A proof of a given proposition is nothing but a value of the corresponding type. - The Lambda type is the implication object.
+- Functional application (App) is *modus ponens*.

 | Intuitionistic logic        | Simply-typed Lambda calculus   | Cartesian closed category        |
 |-----------------------------|--------------------------------|----------------------------------|